actkk/spotify-network-anaylsis/README.md

 ```
 Triangles are returned using display names to make inspection easier.
 The loader writes results to `data/loops.txt` for reuse.

+### Per-Run Results
+Every crawl produces a fresh snapshot under `data/results/<timestamp>_<slug>/` containing the query-limited `profiles.json`, `edges.json`, and `metadata.json`.
+These files only include the profiles visited during that run, while `data/master/` retains the global cache to avoid re-scraping unchanged accounts.

 ## Development Notes
 - All source lives under `src/spotify_graph`.
 Set `PYTHONPATH=src` when running modules directly.
 - Formatting and linting are not enforced; follow your usual Python guidelines.